-- A. The SSAS should be capable of being tested, without inadvertently sending a live transmission, upon request of a marine inspector.
+- A. The SSAS should be capable of being tested, upon request by a marine inspector, without inadvertently sending a live transmission.
 Procedures for testing should be outlined in the vessel's security plan.
-SSAS testing shall be logged in accordance with 33 CFR 104.235. - B. Each SSAS should be tested to ensure it is installed and operates as described in the vessel's security plan.
+SSAS testing shall be logged in accordance with 33 CFR 104.235.
+Marine inspectors are not to send a live transmission to RCC Alameda when inspecting SSAS units aboard vessels. - B. Testing procedures for SSAS systems are indicated by the type of SSAS system employed aboard the vessel.
+Coast Guard Inspectors or other approving officials must consult system documentation to determine if the unit is installed and functioning properly.
+The results of a successful test may be a message received at the vessel's CSP/TSP, an indicator light upon the unit itself, or the reception of routine fleet management data from the unit.
 In general, the testing procedures should be carried out according to the following (or equivalent) procedures, as appropriate for the particular SSAS: - 1.
-Carry out a self-test routine for internal circuitry and emissions, in accordance with the SSAS manufacturer's instructions or handbook - 2.
-Confirm that the system is properly registered - 3.
-Check the battery expiration date, if applicable
+Carry out a self-test routine for internal circuitry and emissions, in accordance with the SSAS manufacturer's instructions or handbook; - 2.
+Confirm that the system is properly registered; and - 3.
+Check the battery expiration date, if applicable.